Tohuhono/Oberon/README.md

 - `packages/tohuhono/puck-blocks` -
   [@tohuhono/puck-blocks](https://www.npmjs.com/package/@tohuhono/puck-blocks)

-  A collection of puck components for building pages in OberonCMS. _Deprecated_
+  A collection of puck components for building pages in OberonCMS, including a collection of example Puck components.

 ### Recipes